ethi-technologies/policies/ethi-privacy-statement.md

 In the event of a data breach that affects your User Personal Information, we will act promptly to mitigate the impact of a breach and notify any affected Users without undue delay.

-Ethi personnel do not access personal data: it is encrypted in transit and at rest and only unencrypted during analysis and display.
+Ethi personnel do not access personal data: it is encrypted in transit and at rest and only unencrypted when it is being analysed or displayed for you.

 No method of transmission, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee its absolute security.